Author the criteria

 →Bring expert scores into the calibration tab.
 Compute agreement.
 Probe judge bias.
 Rank criteria that need work.

 →Semantic rubric changes next to score-impact overlays.
-Export rubric-spec, manifests, conformance badges, intake packets.
+Export rubric specs, manifests, and intake packets a reviewer can open.

 Every project leaves a folder.
 Every export is portable.
-Reviewers run it without a hosted account.
+A reviewer opens it without an account, and your CI runs it without our servers.

 Portable rubric in the rubric-spec schema.
 Validated, linted, diffable, and adapter-ready.